Isaac Teleop#

 Configure the physics and render time step

-Ensure the simulation render time step roughly matches the XR device display time step and can be sustained in real time.
-Apple Vision Pro runs at 90 Hz; we recommend a simulation dt of 90 Hz with a render interval of 2 (rendering at 45 Hz):
+Ensure the simulation render time step roughly matches the XR device’s display rate and can be sustained in real time.
+Quest 3 and Pico 4 Ultra typically run at 90 Hz, so we recommend a simulation dt of 90 Hz with a render_interval of 2 (rendering at 45 Hz):

 @configclass